brookluers/brookluers.github.io/teaching/stats306f17/lab12/index.md

     Again, all five years use the same variable name for median household income.
 Store this variable name in an object called `var_median`.

-12. From `incomedata`, select the columns `year`, `Geo.display-label`, and the two columns representing the median household income and the proportion of households making more than $200,000.
+12. From `incomedata`, select the columns `year`, `GEO.display-label`, and the two columns representing the median household income and the proportion of households making more than $200,000.
 Rename these columns so your result looks like this:

         ## # A tibble: 335 x 4
         ##     year                         county median gt200k